mikolajolszewski/sup_trend_analysis/README.md

-# sup_trend_analysis
+# SUP trend analysis
-Predict the increase/decrease of popularity of a sport discipline based on data from Google Trends.
+Predict the increase/decrease of popularity of a sport discipline (Stand Up Paddling) based on data from Google Trends.